-Normalizing Owner Compensation in Business Valuation for Disputes
+Normalizing Owner Compensation in Business Valuation Disputes

 Executive Summary

+Normalizing owner compensation in business valuation disputes is critical in closely held company litigation.
 Owner compensation is one of the most common (and most material) normalization adjustments in closely held business valuations.
 In disputes, owners can influence reported earnings by setting salaries, bonuses, and perks at levels that differ from market compensation for the work actually performed.

 Normalization replaces discretionary or non-market pay with a reasonable compensation estimate supported by documents and objective benchmarks.
 Done correctly, it clarifies what the business can sustainably generate after paying for management—an input that often drives the value conclusion.

-This guide explains when compensation normalization becomes contested, accepted methods used to support reasonable compensation, the documents needed to defend adjustments, common pitfalls opposing experts attack, and a numeric example that shows how the adjustment flows through to value.
+This guide explains when compensation normalization becomes contested, accepted methods used to support reasonable compensation, the documents needed to defend adjustments, common pitfalls opposing experts attack, and a numeric example that shows how the adjustment flows through to business value.

 Key point for disputes: the question is not whether compensation can be adjusted, but whether the adjustment is supported by the case record and applied consistently with the valuation standard and method.